P. S. Gifford

 “Erm…The sign said Bed and breakfast” I countered hopefully.

 “We are on our honeymoon…” I added trying to sweeten his sourness.
 “I see,” he said, “but I am ‘fraid that we’re closed for the week.
-Did you try the big hotel in town?”
+Did you try the big hotel in the heart of town?”

 Suddenly he gave what I suppose might be supposed a smile and said.
-“Well, you had better come in and chat…” The heavy old door sprung open and we were ushered inside.
+“Well, you had better come in and chat.”
+The heavy old door sprung open and we were ushered inside.

-“I am Bob, and this is the missus Barb” He spoke and pointed to an overly made up woman dressed in a long floral dress, over coat and hat in her early fifties.
+“I am Bob, and this is the missus Barb,” As he spoke he pointed to an overly made up woman dressed in a long floral dress, over coat and hat in her early fifties.

 “Is she American?”
 Bob questioned noticing my wife’s accent.
 “We don’t take much to foreigners around these parts you knows…” He squinted at Sarah.

 I explained the situation.

-After much interrogation and as my wife and I were starting to sweat under the mounting pressure he suddenly goes silent and rolls his head back
+After much interrogation and as my wife and I began to sweat under the mounting pressure he suddenly went silent and rolled his head back.

 After much assurance that we were indeed married, and after giving him complete addresses, copies of our driving licenses and a credit card number he gave us the key to the room.

-“We are going out tonight you sees…This is our thirtieth wedding anniversary…But seeing that you have just gotten married it seems kinda fitting like, having you stay ‘ere an’ all”
+“We are going out tonight you sees as this is our thirtieth wedding anniversary…But seeing that you have just gotten married it seems kinda fitting like, having you stay ‘ere an’ all”

 Half an hour later we had quickly showered and dressed and we were being treated to a slap up breakfast.
 All the fixings, accept my wife declined on the black pudding.

 Barb looked at me and smiled.

-“Bob is asleep still in bed… I will go up in a minute with a mug of tea…Yes; he always starts his day with a cough, a cuppa and a fag…”
+“Bob is asleep still in bed but I will go up in a minute with a mug of tea…Yes; he always starts his day with a cough, a cuppa and a fag…”

 My wife’s eyes opened wide.
 I could tell she was attempting to contain herself.
 But from what?

-After Barb left us alone to tend to her husband she questioned me… “Didn’t you hear what she just said she cried!”
+After Barb left us alone to tend to her husband she questioned me.
+“Didn’t you hear what she just said!” she cried!”

-After much giggling it turns out that with our hostess’s thick Yorkshire accent she didn’t hear the word as fag (Slang for a cigarette…) she heard a word that rhymes with duck.
+After much giggling it turned out that with our hostess’s thick Yorkshire accent she didn’t hear the word as fag (Slang for a cigarette…) she heard a word that rhymes with duck.

 The rest of the honeymoon was a relaxing experience.
 I got to see many old friends and family members.
-We were only in England for eight days and they simply flew by.
-Yet, as I look back and think of the trip, in my mind the two most memorable days had to be, unquestioningly those first two nights in Yorkshire .
+We were only in England for eight days and the time simply flew by.
+Yet, as I look back and think of the trip, the two most memorable days had to be, unquestioningly those first two nights in Yorkshire .

 forwarded by The Preservation Foundation.